ShaohuaJoseph/COSC310-Individual-Project/Choosing_SDLC.md

 ### Paragraph to submit:

-- **Draft**: <br>We choose Incremental Development as our software development life cycle.
+- **Draft**: <br>We choosed Incremental Development as our software development life cycle.
 Since more assignments about this project are expected to be published, some changes to this project might be required.
 As a result, we think that need a model that is able to accommodate changes.
-Incremental development requires multiple versions of projects to be published frequently, so it allows executable products to be generated earlier, and modification can be easily done in later versions.
-In this way, modification is encouraged and the risk that the product is completely useless is reduced.
+Incremental development requires multiple versions of projects to be published frequently, so it allows executable products to be generated earlier, and further modification can be easily done in later versions.
+In this way, modification is encouraged and the possibility of a complete failure of the product is reduced.
 The restriction of this model is that to rectify a task done in previous version requires modifications in all units and is time-consuming.

 <br>